A CT scan can allow radiologists to see:

 Absolutely.
 CT does not require sedatives, and the process is quick and pain-free.
 Whether your exam requires a contrast dye or not, you’ll be able to drive home immediately.

-Your radiologists will review and interpret your CT scan as soon as it’s completed.
-Within 24 hours, your doctor will receive a written report, as well as copies of the images for their own inspection.
+The radiologist will review and interpret your CT scan as soon as it’s completed.* Within 24 hours to a few days, your doctor will receive a written report, as well as copies of the images for their own inspection.

 CT scan costs vary widely, and the price of an exam may differ by hundreds of dollars between various hospitals and imaging centers.
 Typically, the cost is a combination of technical and professional fees.
 Technical fees include the costs of the imaging procedure itself, and professional fees are paid to the radiologists who analyze the results.